dewi-alliance/hotspot-manufacturers/RadairServices-Mini-Light-Gateway.md

 ## Hardware Security Element

-We are using ATECC608B Security Element.
-Yes, Encrypted/locked-down firmware with available OTA security updates via Radair, using a proprietary onboard multi-factor communication mechanism.
+We are using ATECC608B Security Element embedded on the circuit board and non-removable Yes, Encrypted/locked-down firmware with available OTA security updates via Radair, using a proprietary onboard multi-factor communication mechanism.
 Yes, Encrypted storage of the miner swarm_key either via disk encryption or hardware measures.
 Yes, Encrypted buses, potting and other anti-tampering measures.
 Our solution adds an extra layer through multi-factor authentication.